 Dubai hotel for sick and injured turtles

-One of Dubai's luxury hotels has turtles among its guests.
-The Dubai Turtle Rehabilitation Project (DTRP) is based at the seven-star Burj Al Arab Hotel in Dubai.

-The rehabilitation project was launched in 2004 and since then has helped return nearly 1,600 sick or injured turtles back to the ocean.
+The Turtle Rehabilitation Project has helped nearly 1,600 sick or injured turtles since 2004.

 The BBC Travel Show's Ade Adepitan finds out more.